Fractal dimension of singular times for SPDEs: Energy bounds, criticality, and weak-strong uniqueness: Singular times of stochastic 3D Navier-Stokes equations

 In particular, the excess from criticality is \emph{independent} of $(q,p,\a)$.

 Theorem \ref{t:singular_times_SNS} now follows from Theorem \ref{t:singular_times_SPDEs} by recalling $\r=2$ due to \eqref{eq:energy_bound_recalled_weak_setting}. \end{proof}

 \begin{remark}[Noise regularity $\&$ $L^p$-setting] In the usual approach to singular times to 3D NSEs (see e.g., \cite[Theorem 13.5]{LePi}), the typical choice is $X_0=L^2(\T^3)$, $X_1=\Hs^2(\T^3)$, $p=2$ and $\a=0$, i.e., the \emph{strong $L^2$-setting}.
-The same choice in our situation is also possible at the expense of assuming $\g>1$ in Assumption \ref{ass:NSE_regularity_coefficients}.
-In particular, this excludes the case of rough Kraichnan noise, including the one reproducing the Kolmogorov spectrum of turbulence (see the comments below Assumption \ref{ass:NSE_regularity_coefficients}).
+The same choice in our situation is also possible at the expense of additionally requiring $\g>1$ in Assumption \ref{ass:NSE_regularity_coefficients}.
+In particular, this excludes the case of \emph{rough} Kraichnan noise $\g\in (0,1)$, including the one reproducing the Kolmogorov spectrum of turbulence for which $\g=\frac{2}{3}$ (see the text below Assumption \ref{ass:NSE_regularity_coefficients}).
 The necessity of $\g>1$ in the case of the strong $L^2$-setting is needed for the stochastic maximal $L^2$-regularity in the strong setting (see \cite[Theorem 3.2]{AV21_NS}).
-Further comments on this point for a similar situation can be found in the comments below \cite[eq.\ (1.12)]{Primitive3}. \end{remark}
+A similar situation can be found in \cite[Subsection 1.1]{Primitive3}, see the comments below eq.\ (1.12) in the latter reference. \end{remark}